Global well-posedness for the defocusing, cubic, nonlinear Schrodinger equation when n = 3 via a linear-nonlinear decomposition: Introduction

 and the solution scatters.
 There exist $u_{\pm} \in H^{s}(\mathbf{R}^{3})$ such that

 \end{theorem}

+To do this we combine the interaction Morawetz estimates of \cite{CKSTT2} with the linear - nonlinear decomposition.
+In a parallel vein, \cite{R} applied the I - method to the semilinear wave equation,

-In $\S 2$, some preliminary facts that are needed will be mentioned.
+\cite{R} made a linear-nonlinear decomposition, which more effectively estimated the energy change for large times.
+In this paper, we will make a similar argument to prove theorem $\ref{t1.1}$.
+In $\S 2$, some preliminary facts from harmonic analysis will be mentioned.
 In $\S 3$, a local well-posedness result will be proved.
 In $\S 4$, a formula for the energy increment will be computed.
 In $\S 5$ a smoothing estimate using a bilinear estimate will be proved.
 In $\S 6$, the double-layer I-decomposition will be used to prove the theorem.